mvolkmann/blog/src/rust.md

 The Rust compiler also provides very detailed error messages that include suggestions on how to correct the errors.

+**WebAssembly:**

+WebAssembly (abbreviated WASM) is an instruction format for a virtual machine that is supported by the web browsers Chrome, Edge, Firefox, and Safari.
+Code from many programming languages can be compiled to WASM which can then be executed in a web browser.
+In order to run WASM code in a web browser, the runtime of the source language must be included.
+Rust is a great choice for targeting WASM because it has a very small runtime compared to other options like Python, so it downloads faster.

 ## Why use another programming language

 **Performance:**